hack-technicolor/hack-technicolor/docs/Unlock.md

 ```

 ### Update static routes
 The modem (4G router) needs to know the existence of your downstream networks, otherwise it does not know how to get the packets back to your devices.
-This can be done via the *IP Extras* card in GUI and the values you put here will be specific to your local environment
+This can be done via the *IP Extras* card in GUI.
+The values you put here will be specific to your local environment.
+The example below will cater for networks from `192.168.0.0` to `192.168.15.0`.

 - IP Extras
   - IPv4 Static Routes Configuration